$0 Maine Adoption Quick-Start Checklist

 Court filing fees: $65 petition fee plus $10 surcharge.
 Fingerprinting through Identogo costs $49 per adult.

-Ongoing support: Children adopted from foster care may qualify for Maine's Adoption Assistance Program — monthly subsidies of $555 to $2,362.50 per month depending on the child's level of need, plus MaineCare through age 18.
+Ongoing support: Children adopted from foster care may qualify for Maine's Adoption Assistance Program — monthly subsidies of $555.00 to $2,362.50 per month depending on the child's level of need, plus MaineCare typically through age 18 or 21 in some cases, subject to program rules.
 This financial support continues after adoption, not just during foster care.

 If you're caring for a foster child whose case is moving toward adoption, that ongoing subsidy can represent tens of thousands of dollars in cumulative support over the child's remaining years at home.